microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_monitor/_index.md

     }
     ```

-    **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)
+    **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest)

 ## Azure Monitor for Containers Integration

 * In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) (located in the top-right corner in the Azure portal) to run the *aks_monitor_onboarding* script against the AKS connected cluster.
-For your convenient, both shell and Powershell scripts are [provided](../aks/azure_monitor).
+For your convenient, both shell and PowerShell scripts are [provided](../aks/azure_monitor).

 * Before integrating the cluster with Azure Monitor for Containers, click on the "Insights (preview)" blade for the connected Arc cluster to show how the cluster is not currently being monitored.